mfem/web/src/electromagnetics.md

   command line.
 The most useful of these would be the time step and final time which can be reset with `-dt` and `-tf` respectively.

-  The Lorentz mini application can create a "mesh" of the trajectory which can be displayed using GLVis and/or VisIt.
-The mesh is made up of quadrilateral elements forming a ribbon along the trajectory.
-One edge of these quadrilaterals is aligned with the sequence of calculated positions.
-  The adjacent edges are related to the acceleration of the particle i.e.
-  $(\vec{p}\_{k} - \vec{p}\_{k-1})/(m \Delta t)$.
-To compute the edge length this acceleration is scaled by a user defined quantity (the `-rf` command line option can be used to adjust this "ribbon" factor).

 <script type="text/x-mathjax-config">MathJax.Hub.Config({TeX: {equationNumbers: {autoNumber: "all"}}, tex2jax: {inlineMath: [['$','$']]}});</script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/MathJax.js?config=TeX-AMS_HTML"></script>